okelly4408/MITSubmission/ProjectDescription.md

 This project contains the code that can be used to create planets with accurate atmospheric scattering and interesting features such as clouds.
 The clouds are generated procedurally in real-time using Perlin Noise implemented in a GLSL shader.
 Atmospheric scattering is accomplished through the use of a GLSL shader containing Rayleigh and Mie scattering calculations.
 This implementation was heavily influenced by the work of Sean O'Neil.
+A runnable .jar file is included for this code.
+One may use W,A,S, and D for movement as well as "R" to regenerate the cloud cover in real time.

 GPUTerrainGenerator